 - Finally, there is a security check, and the medical results will be reviewed.

 The most common reason to refuse a sponsorship application is the belief the relationship is not genuine.
 So be prepared and provide as many proofs of your relationship as you can.

-Sponsoring someone is a serious responsibility and the process is quite draining, for both the applicant and the sponsor.
-My own advice: if your relationship is new, or if you don’t really know each other, think about it twice.
-Marriage fraud does exist, and CIC does not like to assess applications where both parts met on the web three months ago and have never seen each other!
+Sponsoring someone is a serious responsibility and the process is quite draining for both the applicant and the sponsor.
+My own piece of advice—if your relationship is new, or if you don’t really know each other, think about it twice.
+Marriage fraud does exist and it’s hard to be taken seriously if you met online and never had a chance to see each other in person.Share this article!